Coupling between magnetism and band structure in a 2D semiconductor

 \textbf{Comparison with first-principles simulations}

-To fully validate this scenario theoretically, it is important to go beyond the purely phenomenological approach discussed so far, and perform detailed DFT calculations in the magnetic state, to check whether fully spin-polarized bands are indeed present at energies compatible with those observed experimentally.
-The identification of the STS features with PL data imposes quite rigid constraints, because accounting for radiative transitions at the energies observed in experiments requires not only to have band edges at the correct energy values, but also that the transitions between the bands are direct in $k$-space, i.e. the bands involved in the transitions need to have minima and maxima at the same $k$-value.
+To fully validate the above phenomenological scenario theoretically, we perform detailed DFT calculations in the magnetic state.
+The DFT calculations in Fig.~\ref{ComparisonDFT} show that the spin splitting hypothesized so far results in fully spin-polarized bands, which explain the correspondence between the STS and PL data in great details.
+Indeed, the identification of the STS features with PL data imposes quite rigid constraints, because accounting for radiative transitions at the energies observed in experiments requires not only to have band edges at the correct energy values, but also that the transitions between the bands are direct in $k$-space, i.e. the bands involved need to have minima and maxima at the same $k$-value.

-The result of the DFT calculations in Fig.~\ref{ComparisonDFT} shows that the conduction and valence bands are fully spin polarized, so that the bandgap is determined by the difference in energy between the lowest conduction band with one spin and the highest valence band with the opposite spin.
-Remarkably, the calculated bandgap is 0.6~eV, very close to the value measured in STS experiments.
-Also, the distance in energy between band extrema with the same spin is 1.3~eV for both spin up and down.
-On one side, this value is very close to the optical bandgap measured in the experiments.
-On the other, the presence of two competing transitions at the same energy provides a scenario to explain the presence of the Fano resonance detected in optical spectroscopy.
+Let us review each feature in details.
+First, the spin-polarized band structure found by DFT explains the difference between the bandgap measured by STS and the optical gap.
+DFT shows fully spin polarized conduction and valence bands, so that the bandgap is determined by the difference in energy between the lowest conduction band with one spin and the highest valence band with the opposite spin.
+The calculated bandgap is 0.6~eV, close to the value measured in STS experiments, while the distance in energy between band extrema with the same spin (1.3~eV for both spin up and down) is very close to the optical bandgap measured in the experiments \cite{Gu2019,Susilo2020,Kim2022,Riesner2022,Multian2025}.
+Interestingly, the presence of two transitions at comparable energies originating from bands with opposite spins provide a scenario to explain the Fano resonance detected in PL, whose origin could not be understood until now.